BASIC

 Map / compass / GPS navigation

-• Declination, resection, bypass, outdoor navigation course
+Declination, resection, bypass, outdoor navigation course

-Bushcraft
+Bushcraft skills

-• Shelters, tools, fires, water
+Shelters, tools, fires, food, water, signals

 Situational considerations